Rei-SwitchBot/faq/en-us/Remote.md

 5. If possible, go to the SwitchBot App and delete the paired SwitchBot Remote.
 Then add it to the App again.

-6. If it still doesn't work, please contact us via SwitchBot App → Profile → Feedback.
-In the feedback ticket, please include the following information so that we can better help.
+6. If it still doesn't work, please provide the following information so that we can better help.

 Does the indicator light come on after re-inserting the battery?